benjamine/jsondiffpatch/README.md

 -----

 - Could be used for logging, audit, remote (client-server) synchronization of changes, etc.
 - Works in browsers and server (Node.js), use test/qunit.htm to test it in any browser/environment.
+JsonDiffPatch will automatically detect environment support and load as CommonJS module (eg: node.js), anonymous AMD module (eg: using RequireJS on the browser), or as browser global.
 - Automatically uses [google-diff_match_patch](http://code.google.com/p/google-diff-match-patch/) library for long texts when available (finds diff_match_patch global, other text diff libs can be plugged in)
 - Array can be diffed matching items by key, just provide add a "_key" property the array (in any of both versions). item position will be ignored.
 - Support for reverse a diff and unpatching (reverse patching)